candytale55/All-Python-Code-Snippets-2020/README.md

 * Checks if guess_row equals ship_row and guess_col equals ship_col.
 If that is the case, prints out a note to the user stating he won, and if it isn't, that he lost

+#### Repeat for 4 turns:
+* A for loop that repeats the guessing and checking part of your game for 4 turns, like the example above.
+At the beginning of each iteration, print "Turn", turn + 1 to let the player know what turn they are on.